AdobeDocs/analytics.en/help/admin/admin/component-migration.md

 If a migration fails, you can retry the migration.

-You can retry a failed migration in either of the following ways:
+Before retrying a failed migration, make sure you remove any [unsupported elements](#understand-unsupported-elements-that-cause-errors) from the project.

 >[!NOTE]
 >
 >If the migration continues to fail after retrying, contact Customer Care with the project ID.
 You can find the project ID on the Migration status page. <!-- when does this page display?
 How can they get there -->

+To retry a failed migration:

 1. In Adobe Analytics, select the [!UICONTROL **Admin**] tab, then select [!UICONTROL **All admin**].